verbit-ai/verbit-streaming-python-sdk/README.md

 In a scenario where the media is coming from an external source, it is the user's responsibility to send the End-of-Stream message to the service.

-The End-of-Stream message can be sent using the `send_eos_event()` method, and it has the following structure:
+The End-of-Stream message can be sent using the `send_eos_event()` method which internally sends the following payload:
 ```
 {
    "event": "EOS"